Biphenyl: Properties and occurrence

 Annually 40,000,000 kg are produced by these routes.

 In the laboratory, biphenyl can also be synthesized by treating phenylmagnesium bromide with copper(II) salts.

-It can also be prepared by diazonium salts.
-When Aniline is treated with NaNO2+dil HCl at 278K, it yields Benzene diazonium chloride.
-When it is further reacted with Benzene, Biphenyl is formed.
-It is known as Gomberg Bachmann Reaction.
+It can also be prepared using diazonium salts.
+When aniline is treated with NaNO2+dilute HCl at 5 °C, it yields benzene diazonium chloride.
+When this is further reacted with benzene, biphenyl is formed.
+This is known as the Gomberg–Bachmann reaction.